 Chair of Governors

-Responsible Officer

 13.48 The “whistleblower” may prefer to raise the matter in person, by telephone or in written form marked “private and confidential” and addressed to one of the above named individuals.
 All matters will be treated in strict confidence and anonymity will be respected wherever possible.
 Alternatively if the “whistleblower” considers the matter too serious or sensitive to raise within the internal environment of the academy, the matter should be directed to the Education Funding Agency.